apache/gravitino/docs/overview.md

 ### Geo-distribution support (WIP)

-Gravitino supports geo-distribution deployment , which means different instances of Gravitino can be deployed in different regions or clouds, and they can be connected to each other to get the metadata from each other.
+Gravitino supports geo-distribution deployment , which means different instances of Gravitino can deploy in different regions or clouds, and they can connect to each other to get the metadata from each other.
 With this, users can get a global view of metadata across the regions or clouds.